Baypars/BulkPostTumblr/README.md

 # BulkPostTumblr
-This is a command-line python script which can be used to upload multipe images on Tumblr blogs.
+This is a python script which can be used to upload multipe images on Tumblr blogs.
 ## Prerequisites
 * Python 3.x
 * Python pytumblr module